 Call today to book a home energy assessment and learn how your home can benefit from a retrofit!

 On April 1, 2012 Efficiency Nova Scotia Corporation launched the Home Energy Assessment program.
-As one of the service providers, Clean Nova Scotia delivers this program on behalf of Efficiency Nova Scotia Corporation.
-This program provides homeowners with an individualized home energy assessment, including an EnerGuide Rating and recommendations on how to make their home more energy efficient.
+As one of the service providers, the Clean Nova Scotia Foundation delivers this program on behalf of Efficiency Nova Scotia Corporation.
+This program provides homeowners with an individualized home energy assessment, including an EnerGuide Rating and recommendations on how to make your home more energy efficient.
 To view the EnerGuide Rating system, please visit .

 Homeowners have up to 12 months to complete upgrades and schedule their follow-up visit.
 A label with an updated EnerGuide Rating and a rebate cheque (if applicable) will be mailed out directly.
 Learn more on how to proceed and sign up for the Home Energy Assessment program.

 Those who participated in the former federal ecoEnergy or provincial programs are still eligible to participate in the current Home Energy Assessment program.
 Qualifying homeowners can receive rebates of up to $3,000 for electrically heated homes and $1,500 for non-electrically heated homes.

 For those who have already participated in the provincial home energy program prior to April 1, 2012 and have not had a follow-up visit, additional information regarding the program changes can be viewed here.

 For complete program details and rebate guide information visit:

 To book an appointment with the Clean Nova Scotia Foundation:

 In HRM and Southwest, Nova Scotia (including Colchester, Lunenburg, Queens, Shelburne, Yarmouth, Annapolis, Kings and Hants Counties) call (902) 420-7941 or toll free 1-800-665-5377